 Beginning with our trips in late June into mid July you can expect to find rainbow trout, lake trout, arctic grayling, fresh king, chum and sockeye salmon.
 Towards the end of July and into early August there are rainbow trout, sea run dolly varden, lake trout, arctic grayling, spawning king, chum & sockeye salmon as well as an all time angler favorite, fresh silver salmon making this an excellent time to try for a 'salmon slam' of all five species of pacific salmon.
 The end of August you have exceptional dolly varden angling, lake trout, arctic grayling, along with those fresh silvers and bows then into September you get fall colors and the Rainbow fishing reaching its peak and the end of the Silver Salmon run.

 About Our Goodnews River Fishing Programs:

-Sample Itinerary: Day 1: Fly to scenic Goodnews Lake on the air taxi of your choice from from Dillingham, or Bethel Alaska*, float downstream a few miles fishing along the way.
+Sample Itinerary: Day 1: Fly to scenic Goodnews Lake from Bethel Alaska, float downstream a few miles fishing along the way.
 Days 2-7: Floating and fishing the Goodnews River, focus will be on the portion of the river within the wilderness area with a two night layover day at some point.
 Day 8: Morning fishing around last camp, mid-day transfer to village of Goodnews Bay for flight to Bethel.
 Most guests fly on to Anchorage and either overnight in Anchorage or red eye home after their Goodnews River fishing trip.